iot2tangle/Raspberry-SenseHat/README.md

 `sudo apt install libssl-dev`
 `sudo apt update`

-## Installing XDK2Streams
+## Installing the Streams Server

 Navigate to the **pi3sensehat-rust** directory and edit the **config.json** file to define your device name (it must match what you set on the Sense Hat config).
 There you can also change ports and the IOTA Full Node used.

-Configure the Streams Gateway on the ***config.json*** file

 ```
 {
     "device_name": "PI3SH",